getcarina/getcarina.com/_references/rcs-credentials.md

 5. If you are on Windows and use CMD or PowerShell, follow the instructions in the [Create a Windows Script](#windows) section.

+6. Open a command terminal and change to the credentials directory.

-6. Load your credentials and use them to interact with your cluster:
+7. Load your credentials and use them to interact with your cluster:
   * (_Linux and Mac OSX users_) Run `source docker.env`.
   * (_Windows users_) See [Load Docker environment from the command-line on Windows](/docs/tutorials/load-docker-environment-on-windows/).